 Tutorial For AT&T Syn-J Phone On Hold

-This tutorial demonstrates music on hold installation on the AT&T SB67138 Syn-J Telephone System.
+Videos demonstrate music on hold installation on the AT&T SB67138 Syn-J Telephone System

 The SB67138 package includes the phone base station and the wireless extension phone with charger.
 The music on hold player is sold separately, at easyonhold.com/on-hold-systems/.
 The player generates music and message on hold content for callers to hear while holding.
 In the video, we connected the music on hold device to the phone base using the audio cable included with the AT&T SB67138 phone system..